We found 4 female pelvic medicine specialists who accept Aetna Gold near Houston, TX.

 Clinical interests: Pelvic Floor Dysfunction

-Dr. Kimberly Miller-Miles sees patients in Houston, TX and Webster, TX.
-Her medical specialty is urogynecology.
-Dr. Miller-Miles graduated from the University of Texas Medical Branch School of Medicine.
-She is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. Kimberly Miller-Miles' medical specialty is urogynecology.
+She is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. Miller-Miles is a graduate of the University of Texas Medical Branch School of Medicine.

 Conditions / Treatments